wp-plugins/wp-members/readme.txt

 Changes in wp-members.php

 * a pretty major overhaul of this file.
-Moved all but four declarations that weren’t already in functions into the init function.
+Moved all but four declarations that weren't already in functions into the init function.
 Only two constants are declared before the function.
-This initialization comes after the theme is setup, so pre-initilization needs, such as loading pluggable functions can be declared in the theme’s functions.php file.
+This initialization comes after the theme is setup, so pre-initilization needs, such as loading pluggable functions can be declared in the theme's functions.php file.
 Pluggable functions do not need to be loaded only from the wp-members-pluggable.php file.
-* The file name of the wp-members-pluggable.php file is loaded in a filter hook – wpmem_plugins_file, so you could call it something else or load it from another location.
+* The file name of the wp-members-pluggable.php file is loaded in a filter hook, wpmem_plugins_file, so you could call it something else or load it from another location.
 * New action hooks: wpmem_pre_init, wpmem_after_init, wpmem_pre_admin_init, wpmem_after_admin_init
 * New filter hook: wpmem_settings